drone/docs/content/usage/secrets.md

 Drone does not expose secrets to your build unless the Yaml file is signed and verified.
 You can sign the Yaml using the command line utility and committing the `.drone.yml.sig` file to your repository.

+Any time you update your repository's `.drone.yml`, you must re-sign it.
+This prevents someone from opening a PR that prints your secrets.

 Example command to sign your Yaml:

 ```